SinShady/Movie-Recommender/README.md

 # Business Understanding
 In this project, we address the needs of a hypothetical movie streaming business looking to increase revenue.
 The business is new to online streaming and wants to compete with larger well known online streaming businesses.
 Using the <a href="https://grouplens.org/datasets/movielens/latest/">MovieLens dataset</a> and well established data science techniques, we build movie recommendation engines using both collaborative and content based filtering.

-By accurately predicting sound movie recommendations to subscribers, subscribers will stay engaged on streaming platform and remain customers longer.
+By accurately predicting sound movie recommendations to subscribers, subscribers will stay engaged on the streaming platform and remain customers longer.
 It can also present an opportunity for ad based revenue targeting customers on the platform.
 Furthermore, satisfied customers are more likely to recommend the streaming service to family and friends.

 # The Data
 The data set used for this project is the <a href="https://grouplens.org/datasets/movielens/latest/">MovieLens dataset</a> from the GroupLens research lab at the University of Minnesota.
 It contains 100,835 unique viewer ratings, 610 individual viewers, and 9,724 movies.